ardent-nss/np/README.md

 ## Help!!
 My terminal can't handle all the fancy formatting escape sequences in your script.

 I'd say that's more of a skill issue.

-At the ***very*** least, your shell should make everything look discolored, not literally print out the escape sequences.
+Most shells should make everything look discolored, not literally print out the escape sequences.
 This is how bash 5.2 behaves On My Machine™.
 Coloring and formatting in the script is purely for aesthetics anyway, you'll do just fine without; it's just that a lot of us prefer half decent looking TUIs these days.

 ## Well guess what, my terminal doesn't support Unicode either!